 Reporting to a Confidential Resource*

-The only Elmhurst College staff members who are not considered responsible employees are those in the Wellness Center who work in Student Health Services and Counseling Services.
+The only staff who are not considered Mandated Reporters are those in the Wellness Center who work in Student Health Services and Counseling Services.

-These staff members serve as a confidential resource to faculty, staff, and students on campus, meaning that disclosures of sexual or interpersonal misconduct to Wellness Center staff from a patient would not be shared with the Title IX Coordinator and would be kept confidential per patient privacy rights.
+These staff members serve as a confidential resource to faculty, staff, and students on campus, meaning that disclosures of sexual harassment or retaliation to Wellness Center staff from a patient would not be shared with the Title IX Coordinator and would be kept confidential per patient privacy rights.

 Contact information for Wellness Center staff is provided below.